|

 1) Have a clear function-statement.

 2) Explain each article, meaning its thesis and key points.
+It might help to

-3) Make many connections between the articles, which means that you constantly refer back to articles you
+3) Make many comparisons and contrasts between the articles, which means that

-have previously analyzed, for this is a key factor in earning a superior
+you have previously analyzed, for this is a key factor in earning a superior

 grade.